 The Board of Directors of both the Bank and MTC ("Board of Directors") oversees management's implementation of appropriate systems to identify and manage the principal risks of the business.
-The Board of Directors reviews and approves the enterprise risk management policy, risk-taking philosophy and overall risk appetite with the assistance of the Board committees: the Audit Committee, the Risk Committee and the Conduct Review and Governance Committee.
+The Board of Directors reviews and approves the enterprise risk management policy, risk-taking philosophy and overall risk appetite with the assistance of the Board committees: the Audit & Conduct Review Committee and the Risk Committee.
 The Chief Executive Officer is directly accountable to the Board of Directors for all risk-taking activities and risk management practices, and is supported by the CRO and the Executive Management Committees.
 The Executive Management Committees establish risk policies, guide risk-taking activities, monitor significant risk exposures and sponsor strategic risk management priorities for the Bank and MTC.

-The Audit Committee of the Bank and MTC is responsible for assisting the Board of Directors with its oversight of the quality and integrity of financial information, the effectiveness of internal controls over financial reporting, the effectiveness of compliance with legal and regulatory requirements and the effectiveness of risk management and compliance practices.

-The Conduct Review and Governance Committee of the Bank and MTC oversees compliance with policies and procedures related to conflicts of interest, confidentiality of information, customer complaints and related party transactions.
+The Audit & Conduct Review Committee of the Bank and MTC is responsible for assisting the Board of Directors with its oversight of the quality and integrity of financial information, the effectiveness of internal controls over financial reporting, the effectiveness of compliance with legal and regulatory requirements and the effectiveness of risk management and compliance practices.
+The Committee also oversees compliance with policies and procedures related to conflicts of interest, confidentiality of information, customer complaints and related party transactions.